OPERATION AND DIAGRAM OF A SUNLIGHT-POWERED GENERATOR

 shows 120V/240V wiring typical for North American home.
 Two electrically “hot“ lines pass through the switches and circuit breakers.
 The neutral line is normally continuous and connects to a grounded buss in the electrical panel.
 The main distribution box is tied to the utility line.
 The electric branches wired to this panel will be de-energized when the grid is down.
 The auxiliary panel is tied to the inverter.
 It supplies critical circuits that you want to keep “live” during a power outage.
 The reason an auxiliary panel is usually used is to reduce load to the batteries: obviously the less power you draw the longer their runtime

 .
-Of course, if your storage bank has sufficient ampere-hour capacity to feed the entire house for the desired runtime, you can run all branches from a single distribution panel connected to the inverter's AC OUT terminals.
+Of course, if your storage bank has sufficient ampere-hour capacity to feed the entire house for the desired time, you can run all branches from a single distribution panel connected to the inverter's AC OUT terminals.